k2-fsa/icefall/docs/source/recipes/Non-streaming-ASR/librispeech/pruned_transducer_stateless.rst

     - ``beam_search`` :  It implements Algorithm 1 in https://arxiv.org/pdf/1211.3711.pdf and
       `espnet/nets/beam_search_transducer.py <https://github.com/espnet/espnet/blob/master/espnet/nets/beam_search_transducer.py#L247>`_
       is used as a reference.
-Basicly, it keeps topk states for each frame, and expands the kept states with the their own contexts to next frame.
+Basicly, it keeps topk states for each frame, and expands the kept states with their own contexts to next frame.

     - ``modified_beam_search`` : It implements the same algorithm as ``beam_search`` above, but it